Federalism in China: Federal Republic of China

-It was also reportedly considered by a Taiwan Affairs Office official as an alternative for the one country, two systems principle.

 On June 4, 2020, a proposed New Federal State of China was announced, led by an exiled billionaire, Guo Wengui (a.k.a.
 Miles Kwok), and Steve Bannon.

 "United China" or "United States of China"

 Another concept is that of a United China or a United States of China.
 First devised in the early 1920s by Chen Jiongming, it was modeled closely after the United States of America.
 Given the political, social and linguistic realities of China in the warlord period, Chen Jiongming believed that a federalist approach was the only feasible way to eventually establish a united, democratic republic.
 Beginning with Guangdong as a model state, he wanted to organize a "United States of China in the manner of the American experience" through negotiation with federalists from all parts of the country (New York Times June 27, 1922).

-This usage was popularized after Chinese Communist Party general secretary Jiang Zemin in 2001 made a comment that a united China can adopt a new national name and flag.
-Large economic ties between China and Taiwan have also motivated the occasional informal use of the term to describe a united China.